 - Mind: Offers a wealth of support for various mental health issues (Website)

 - NHS: Provides guidance on accessing mental health services based on your location (Website)

 - Thurrock Website: Lists local sources of support within our borough

 Additional Support for Parents

 As a parent, supporting your child's well-being can be challenging.
-Here are organizations that offer tips and guidance:
+Here are organisations that offer tips and guidance:

-Parent Zone: Centralizes advice, knowledge, and support for modern family life, particularly in the digital age (Website)
+- Parent Zone: Centralises advice, knowledge, and support for modern family life, particularly in the digital age (Website)